javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 Believe or not, this reconstruction is not trivial because it’s implemented atop of an ordinary SQL database which has no time dimension.

+**Performance** benchmark is beyond the scope of this article.
-You can face performance issues when you try to reconstruct large object graphs on a production database.
+When you try to reconstruct large object graphs on a production database, you are likely to face performance issues both in JaVers and Envers.

 In JaVers you can enable a simple profiler tool, which logs query execution statistics to standard `slf4j` logger: